ericpp/feedparser/README.md

 This binary will be part of the larger aggregator process chain:
 - [Aggrivator](https://github.com/Podcastindex-org/aggrivator) (the feed polling agent)
 - Feedparser (this project)
-- SQL ingestor agent (runs on each aggregator) - to be built
+- SQL statement builder (runs on each aggregator) - to be built
 - Queue server (accepts objects from the SQL ingestor agents) - to be built
 - SQL execution agent (picks object off the queue server and puts them in the database) - to be built